 Taco Scramble: Quick Eats on Busy Nights

-This Taco Scramble brings together all of the best flavors of Mexican food—cumin and spices, peppers, onion, and flavorful meats.
+This taco scramble brings together all of the best flavors of Mexican food — cumin and spices, peppers, onion, and flavorful meats.
 (Without the vegetable oil-drenched corn chips or flour tortillas!)
-The stir-fry style presentation opens up all kind of possibilities … like adding in an array of fresh or frozen veggies not normally found in a taco.
+The stir-fry style presentation opens up all kinds of possibilities… like adding in an array of fresh or frozen veggies not normally found in a taco.

 It can be topped with all of the favorite Mexican restaurant toppings too, depending on your family’s diet: raw cheese, cultured sour cream, fermented salsa, guacamole, fresh avocado or tomato, cilantro, or a squeeze of lime.

-For nights when fresh produce is on hand, it’s easy to switch over to Lettuce Wrapped Tacos for variety and a more traditional taco presentation.
+For nights when fresh produce is on hand, it’s easy to switch over to tacos in lettuce wraps for variety and a more traditional taco presentation.

 Homemade Taco Seasoning Hack

-If you love Mexican food as much as our family does, it makes sense to use a ready-made taco seasoning in place of the individual spices called for in the recipe.
-Of course I don’t mean buying those packets of taco mix from the store, which are filled with … well, fillers.
+If you love Mexican food as much as our family does, it makes sense to use a ready-made taco seasoning in place of all the individual spices that make up taco seasoning.
+Of course, I don’t mean buying those packets of taco mix from the store, which are filled with… well, fillers.

 For our favorite family recipe, check out The Wellness Mama Cookbook condiments and spices section, or this post with an earlier version of our favorite homemade taco seasoning recipe.
 It lasts a long time when stored in a dark, cool place and I reach for it constantly.
-If you have time, you can even make certain spices from scratch for maximum freshness and health benefits.
-(Instructions included in the recipe.)
+I printed out the recipe and taped it to the side of my jar so that it’s easily accessible when I need to refill it.